Gideon D. Asche

 Freda wove scriptural references all through her explanation of prophecy and where it fell in the big picture.
-I asked how she could tell if a prophet was a real prophet, and what makes her think there are still prophets in the world.
-I offered up my own spontaneous prophecy about who was paying for lunch, ending with… “This sayeth the lord.”
+I asked how she could tell if a prophet was a legitimate prophet, and what makes her think there are still prophets in the world.
+I offered up my own spontaneous prophecy about who was paying for lunch, ending with… “Thus sayeth the Lord.”
 Freda’s expression told me to quit acting the fool.

 To the question of how she knew prophets were active today, she responded.